Obstructive sleep apnea is a potentially serious sleep disorder. It causes breathing to repeatedly stop and start during sleep.

 Anyone can develop obstructive sleep apnea.
 However, certain factors put you at increased risk, including:

 Excess weight.
-Around half the people with obstructive sleep apnea are overweight.
+Most but not all people with obstructive sleep apnea are overweight.
 Fat deposits around the upper airway may obstruct breathing.
+Medical conditions that are associated with obesity, such as hypothyroidism and polycystic ovary syndrome, also can cause obstructive sleep apnea.

 However, not everyone with obstructive sleep apnea is overweight and vice versa.
 Thin people can develop the disorder, too.